 To be able to mitigate such attacks it is important to first understand the goals of the threat actors.
 The end goal in such an attack is not to gain access to the supplier (SolarWinds), but rather to leverage the supplier’s products to access its customers’ systems.
-Supply-chain attacks can affect organisations both in the form of becoming the facilitator of malware to customers (like SolarWinds) and becoming the victim of the malware (like SolarWinds’ customers).
+Supply chain attacks can affect organizations both in the form of becoming the facilitator of malware to customers (like SolarWinds) and becoming the victim of the malware (like SolarWinds’ customers).

 The build environment is typically neglected by defenders, and to some extent by attackers.
 Not only are threats often ignored, but it is perhaps even more common for them to not be evaluated at all.
 A build server is not the only sensitive component in modern development, and the same neglect is often shown for most parts of the process.
 Security defenses have historically focused almost exclusively on the runtime environments, with the assumption of the deployed code being trustable (albeit potentially vulnerable).
 This is not entirely unreasonable, as traditionally that is how attacks happen, but it also leaves threat actors focusing on the supply-chain with great leeway to perform attacks.